 Since the pandemic began, crime has risen to unprecedented levels in most major cities.
 FBI statistics show a 45% increase in national violent crime from late 2019 through 2021.
 The state of Alabama and Birmingham is ranked among the highest in the nation for violent and non-violent crimes.
 Though it is now decreasing in some areas of the state, the chances of becoming a victim of violent crime in the city are still one in 60.
 The odds of being a victim of property theft are one in 20.
 Additionally, Birmingham has the highest motor vehicle theft rates in the nation.
+Read on to learn how to avoid being a victim of a violent crime.

 Following the 2021 deadly crime wave of 132 homicides, Birmingham Mayor Randall Woodfin, Crime Stoppers, and local officials enacted several steps and programs to curb the violent crime problem.
 While programs and enhanced policing efforts help, organizations like the Council on Criminal Justice call for violence prevention strategies that can be enacted in cities and surrounding local communities to help citizens protect themselves from becoming victims.